LoginJoin Bold.org

 This scholarship seeks to honor Robin Irving’s lifelong commitment to education and her passion for mathematics by supporting students who share her interests.

-Any high school senior at Medford High School in Massachusetts may apply for this scholarship opportunity if they’re planning to pursue a two or four-year degree in math or science.
+Any high school senior or graduate of Medford High School in Massachusetts may apply for this scholarship opportunity if they’re planning to pursue a two or four-year degree in math or science.

 To apply, tell us why you’ve decided to pursue math or science, what drives your passion for these fields, and how you plan to use this to contribute to the betterment of society.